-We highlight the following misstatements greater than £761,000 which have been corrected by management that were identified during the course of our audit:
+We highlight the following misstatements greater than £1.1m which have been corrected by management that were identified during the course of our audit:

-- Some minor misstatements in disclosures - Management adjustments: - Management reconsidered their estimate process regarding assets not revalued in year following audit discussions in previous years.
+- We identified that the Council owed the Joint Committee £1.1m which should have been removed on consolidation of their share of the Joint Committee Balance Sheet.
+Therefore, both accounts receivable and accounts payable were overstated by £1.1m.
+It is our judgement that these balances should be net against each other. - Some minor misstatements in disclosures - Management adjustments: - Management reconsidered their estimate process regarding assets not revalued in year following audit discussions in previous years.
 They decided to implement a process of applying an indexation to these assets.
-The significant impact of applying this indexation has been to increase land and buildings by £1.6m, increase the revaluation reserve by £1.3m with the remaining £0.3m impacting the Housing Revenue Account reserves.
-There are also corresponding amendments to the Movement in Reserves statement; the General Fund and the Capital Adjustment Account of £0.3m. - Management identified that an investment property valued a £11.5m had been misclassified as an operational asset.
-A prior year adjustment was required to correct this misclassification and remove the depreciation charged in the prior year.
+The significant impact of applying this indexation has been to increase land and buildings by £8.5m, increase the revaluation reserve by £6.2m with the remaining £2.3m impacting the Comprehensive Income and Expenditure Statement.
+There are also corresponding amendments to the Movement in Reserves statement; the General Fund and the Capital Adjustment Account of £2.3m.